Web Application Penetration Testing Services

 Define the Scope

-• Determine penetration testing performed in production or test/QA environment
+• Confirm whether testing will be conducted in a production or staging (QA/test) environment

-• Exchange key personnel and emergency contact information for any critical findings found.
+• Exchange key personnel and emergency contact details in case a critical vulnerability is discovered during the assessment

 02

-• Searches for documents such as PDF, DOCX, XLSX, and PPT documents that may contain exposed sensitive or customer information without your knowledge
+• Searching for exposed documents (e.g., PDF, DOCX, XLSX, PPT) that may unintentionally contain sensitive internal or customer information

-• Searches on the Internet and Darkweb for leaked credentials contained in password breach databases
+• Scanning the public Internet and dark web for compromised credentials found in known data breach repositories

 03